lengrigo/BI_2021_Python/virtual_envitoments/README.md

 ### Make a virtual enviroment

 Put in the terminal next commands:
-1. To inatall virtualenv
+1. To inatall virtualenv:

 *sudo apt install virtualenv*

-2. To create and activate virtual enviroment virtualenv venv
+2. To create and activate virtual enviroment:

+*virtualenv venv*
 *. ./venv/bin/activate*

-Now you have virtual enviroment in which you can run the code
+Now you have virtual enviroment where you can run the code

 ### Running the code